-It can seem scary, but usually you don’t need to worry.
+When this happens, it can be scary and can cause a parent to worry.
 Also called breath-holding attacks, these spells are somewhat common and can happen in healthy children.
 They can look like seizures, but they’re not.
 The spells don’t hurt the children, and many outgrow them by age 6 or 7.
 They are most common in 2-year-olds.

 Breath-holding spells come in two types.
 With cyanotic spells, a child’s face turns blue.
 With pallid spells, she becomes pale.
 Cyanotic spells are more common.